Justine Welles: Storylines

-Justine arrives in the bay and cons Marilyn Fisher (Emily Symons) and her stepdaughter, Rebecca out of money by telling them her baby is unwell and she needs a taxi to get to hospital.
-Aaron, Justine's brother asks her what she is doing in the Bay.
-It soon becomes apparent Justine is a heroin junkie and she begins stealing from Aaron's guardians Alf (Ray Meagher) and Ailsa Stewart (Judy Nunn).
-Justine tries to show she is a reformed character by organising a charity event at the surf club with boxer Kostya Tszyu as a guest.
-However, after the fundraiser, Justine secretly buys some drugs from a dealer.
-Aaron confronts Justine and accuses her of using, which she denies.
-Alf and Ailsa's son, Duncan (Lewis Devaney) discovers syringes under Justine's bed and brings one into the dining room, prompting Alf to lose his temper and order Justine to leave.
-Aaron decides to leave with her and tries to help her by taking away a bag of drugs but when he drops the bag in the diner, he is arrested.
+Justine arrives in the bay and cons Marilyn Fisher (Emily Symons) and her stepdaughter, Rebecca out of money by telling them her baby is unwell and that she needs a taxi to get to the hospital.
+Aaron, Justine's brother then asks her what she is doing in the Bay.
+It soon becomes apparent that Justine is a heroin junkie and she begins stealing from Aaron's guardians Alf (Ray Meagher) and Ailsa Stewart (Judy Nunn).
+Justine tries to show she is a reformed character by organising a charity event at the surf club with boxer Kostya Tszyu as a guest, however, after the fundraiser, Justine secretly buys some drugs from a dealer.
+Aaron confronts Justine and accuses her of using drugs, which she denies.
+Alf and Ailsa's son, Duncan (Lewis Devaney) then discover syringes under Justine's bed and brings one into the dining room, prompting Alf to lose his temper and order Justine to leave.
+Aaron decides to leave with her and tries to help her by taking away a bag of drugs, but when he drops the bag in the diner, he is arrested.
 Justine then leaves Summer Bay after Aaron refuses to help her.

 Justine returns several weeks later and is fostered by Pippa Ross.
-Justine has a new boyfriend Danny Mackson, a dealer.
+Justine has a new boyfriend— Danny Mackson, a drug dealer.

-Everyone tells her he is bad news but Justine refuses to take it on board until Danny attacks Sam Marshall (Ryan Clark).
+Everyone tells her he is bad news, however, Justine refuses to believe this until Danny attacks Sam Marshall (Ryan Clark).
 Justine then causes problems at home by encouraging foster sister, Tiegan Brook (Sally Marrett) to shoplift, landing her in trouble.
 Alf later catches Justine stealing from his bait shop and makes it common knowledge.
-Justine feeling like a pariah, decides to run away and steals a boat from the harbour and rows away.
+Justine, feeling like a pariah, decides to run away and steals a boat from the harbor and rows away.
 Everyone fears for her safety as Cyclone Raymond is approaching Summer Bay.
-Ian Routledge (Patrick Dickson) saves Justine and she is grateful.
+Ian Routledge (Patrick Dickson) saves Justine and she expresses her gratitude to him.